 You might have only 1-2 minutes to make an impression on the other party.
 One approach to fitting in all the details outlined above in a brief statement is to use a template like this:

-- Clarify why you have credibility in this space and, therefore, have the potential of assisting the other company with their needs.
+- Signal your personal credibility in the space relevant to your listener to indicate that you have the potential of assisting the company with their needs.

-- Share your elevator pitch, briefly explaining the nature of your product in a manner that accounts for the other party’s challenges and objectives.
+- Share your elevator pitch, briefly explaining the nature of your product in a manner that accounts for the other party's objectives.

-- Pause and let the other person react to your initial pitch, so they become engaged in the discussion and so that you know how proceed with the conversation based on their feedback.
+- Pause and let the person react to your pitch, so they become engaged in the discussion and so that you know how to proceed based on their feedback.